Reopen Jones County’s small businesses NOW!

 We are only in mid-April and 2020 will already go down as one of the worst years the United States has ever seen.
-As a matter of fact, we are a Joe Biden win away from 2020 surpassing 1863 (Civil War), 1929 (Stock Market Crash), 1941 Pearl Harbor and 20101 (9/11) for the worst year ever in American history.
+As a matter of fact, we are a Joe Biden win away from 2020 surpassing 1863 (Civil War), 1929 (Stock Market Crash), 1941 (Pearl Harbor) and 2001 (9/11) for the worst year ever in American history.

 And it’s been even worse for residents of Jones County than it has for most.
 Just when you think we have hit rock bottom, a couple of Easter Sunday tornadoes come in and cause even more pain and anguish for a great number of our residents.